laravel/docs/passwords.md

 <a name="introduction"></a>
 ## Introduction

-> {tip} **Want to get started fast?** Install the `laravel/ui` Composer package and run `php artisan ui vue --auth` in a fresh Laravel application.
+> {tip} **Want to get started fast?** Install the `laravel/jetstream` Composer package and run `php artisan jetstream:install livewire/inertia` in a fresh Laravel application.
 After migrating your database, navigate your browser to `http://your-app.test/register` or any other URL that is assigned to your application.
 This single command will take care of scaffolding your entire authentication system, including resetting passwords!

 Most web applications provide a way for users to reset their forgotten passwords.
 Rather than forcing you to re-implement this on each application, Laravel provides convenient methods for sending password reminders and performing password resets.